trangttdang/Farmacy/README.md

 ## Overview
 ### Description
-Farmacy provides farmers with personalized plans on when to plant, fertilize, and irrigate based on weather and trend data
+Farmacy provides farmers with personalized plans on when to plant, fertilize, and irrigate based on weather and trend data to optimal product yields

 ### App Evaluation
 - **Category:** Agriculture